 - The National Research Action Plan on Long COVID (the Research Plan) proposes a comprehensive and equitable research strategy to inform our national response to Long COVID.

 ACL partnered with 13 other federal agencies in developing these reports, which together describe the wide range of services and supports available nationwide and lay out a research strategy going forward.
 ACL’s programs, and the disability and aging networks that provide them, offer a wide range of services and supports to help people with disabilities — including disabilities caused by Long COVID — and older adults live independently and fully participate in all of life’s activities.
 For more information and to help spread the word, visit COVID.gov/LongCovid.

-For the 31st anniversary of the Americans with Disabilities Act, the White House published this comprehensive package of resources for people with disabilities, including people with long COVID.
+For the 31st anniversary of the Americans with Disabilities Act in 2021, the White House published this comprehensive package of resources for people with disabilities, including people with Long COVID.
 It included some of these resources from across the federal government:

 - ACL has published a guide to the community-based resources that can help people if they now need assistance to live in their own home, go to work or school, or participate in the community.
 These resources can provide information about what is available locally, help people connect to services, such as transportation and personal care attendants; help arrange reasonable accommodations and access vaccinations; and more.

-- The Office for Civil Rights at HHS and Department of Justice released guidance (available here and here) explaining that some individuals with long COVID may have a disability under various civil rights laws that entitles them to protection from discrimination.
+- The Office for Civil Rights at HHS and Department of Justice published a webpage on COVID-19 and civil rights and guidance explaining that some individuals with Long COVID may have a disability under various civil rights laws that entitles them to protection from discrimination.

-- On Monday, Aug.
-2, the White House Office of Public Engagement, in conjunction with the Departments of Health and Human Services, Education, and Labor, hosted A Conversation about Long COVID, to review the guidance, share information on how to access supports, and answer questions.
-If you missed it, you can watch the video here.
+- On Monday, August 2, 2021, the White House Office of Public Engagement, in conjunction with the U.S. Departments of Health and Human Services, Education, and Labor, hosted A Conversation about Long COVID to review the guidance, share information on how to access supports, and answer questions.

 - CDC's COVID-19 resource site has a page with information on post-COVID conditions.